Operation Kien Giang 9-1: Firebase Cudgel

-On the eastern perimeter several VC companies had avoided the defending U.S. company by approaching from the south and crossing the creek behind the company, and then moving west toward the Cudgel attacking the 1st and 3rd Platoons of Company C. Lt.
-Col. Steele called for air support and at 02:15 helicopter gunships appeared overhead and proceeded to fire on the VC attacking from the east.
+On the eastern perimeter several VC companies had avoided the defending U.S. company by approaching from the south and crossing the creek behind the company, and then moving west toward the Cudgel attacking the 1st and 3rd Platoons of Company C. Steele called for air support and at 02:15 helicopter gunships appeared overhead and proceeded to fire on the VC attacking from the east.
 At 02:45 an AC–47 Spooky gunship arrived on station and together with several F–100s they engaged the VC attacking from the south.
 The attack continued for another hour before the VC began to withdraw.
-On policing the battlefield in the morning only 5 VC dead were found, but it was estimated that more than 150 VC had been killed or wounded and their bodies removed.
+On policing the battlefield in the morning only five VC dead were found, but it was estimated that more than 150 VC had been killed or wounded and their bodies removed.
 U.S. losses were seven dead and 98 wounded.

 As the VC 263rd Battalion withdrew from Firebase Cudgel on the morning of 18 November, they were intercepted by the Mobile Riverine Force consisting of the South Vietnamese 5th Marine Battalion and elements of the 4/47th Infantry.
 In the battle that followed the VC lost 178 killed and 33 captured, while U.S./ARVN losses were 26 killed and 155 wounded.